 So what was new?

-The downstairs layout hasn’t changed immensely, yet is more spacious than it was previously.
+The downstairs layout hasn’t changed immensely but is more spacious than previously.
 They’ve also added a lift, which was really needed.
 The baby and children’s’ sections looked far better stocked than before, perhaps due to the additional space.

 maternity wear at JoJo Maman Bebe